Async Rust, Part Three: IO

 }

 The fd field is a "file descriptor", or in Rust terms a "raw" file descriptor.
 It's an identifier that Unix-like OSs use to track open resources like files and sockets.
-We can get a descriptor from a TcpListener or a TcpStream by calling .as_raw_fd(), which returns RawFd, a type alias for c_int.Unfortunately, none of these raw file descriptor operations will compile on Windows.
-This is a low enough level of detail that OS differences start to matter, and the Rust standard library doesn't try to abstract over them.
-To make code like this portable, we have to write it at least twice, using #[cfg(unix)] and #[cfg(windows)] to gate each implementation to a specific platform.
+We can get a descriptor from a TcpListener or a TcpStream by calling .as_raw_fd(), which returns a RawFd, a type alias for c_int.Unfortunately, none of these raw file descriptor operations will compile on Windows.
+The Windows counterpart of as_raw_fd is as_raw_handle.
+This is a low enough level of detail that the Rust standard library doesn't try to abstract over platform differences.
+The Unix function isn't defined on Windows targets, and the Windows function isn't defined on Unix targets.
+To make code like this portable, we have to write it at least twice, using #[cfg(unix)] and #[cfg(windows)] to gate each implementation to its target platform.

 The events field is a collection of bitflags indicating what we're waiting for.
 The most common events are POLLIN, meaning input is available, and POLLOUT, meaning space is available in output buffers.
 We'll wait for POLLIN when we get WouldBlock from a read, and we'll wait for POLLOUT when we get WouldBlock from a write.